nvtkaszpir/quake-logo-wall-light/README.md

 In WLED settings, set led limit to 30, maximum power draw 0.7A.
 Then export the config and start to play with the effects.

-TODO: add saved wled config/presets.
+TODO: add saved wled config/presets... i think I have it somewhere...

 Enjoy.